goxr3plus/JSFG-Grammar-Rules-Parser-Library-for-Sphinx4-5/README.md

 	public static void main(String[] args) {

 		////////////////////////////------------------EXAMPLES--------------///////////////////////////////////////
+		List<String> givenWords;
+		List<String> results;

+		//----------------------!!
+IF GRAMMAR IS INSIDE A `.JAR FILE !!!----------------------

+		//Example 1 -- The grammar is in the same resource package givenWords = Arrays.asList("how are you", "say hello");
+		results = JSGFGrammarParser.getRulesContainingWords(JSGFGrammarParserTester.class.getResourceAsStream("grammar1.gram"), givenWords, false);
+		printResults(givenWords, results);

+		//Example 2 -- The grammar is in the folder RESOURCES/grammars/grammar2.gram givenWords = Arrays.asList("six");
+		results = JSGFGrammarParser.getRulesContainingWords(JSGFGrammarParserTester.class.getResourceAsStream("/grammars/grammar2.gram"), givenWords, true);
+		printResults(givenWords, results);

+		//----------------------If the grammar is outside the jar file-----------------------
+		//-----------------------THE BELOW CODE WILL NOT WORK FOR GRAMMAR FILES INSIDE THE JAR FILE----------------------

 		//-----------------------------Test 1-----------------------------
-		//Get all the rules that contain any of these words List<String> givenWords = Arrays.asList("say amazing", "what day is today");
+		//Get all the rules that contain any of these words givenWords = Arrays.asList("say amazing", "what day is today");
-		List<String> results = JSGFGrammarParser.getRulesContainingWords("grammar.gram", Arrays.asList("say amazing", "what day is today"), false);
+		results = JSGFGrammarParser.getRulesContainingWords(new File("grammar.gram"), Arrays.asList("say amazing", "what day is today"), false);
 		printResults(givenWords, results);

 		//-----------------------------Test 2-----------------------------
 		//Get all the rules that contain all of these words givenWords = Arrays.asList("say amazing", "what day is today");
-		results = JSGFGrammarParser.getRulesContainingWords("grammar.gram", givenWords, true);
+		results = JSGFGrammarParser.getRulesContainingWords(new File("grammar.gram"), givenWords, true);
 		printResults(givenWords, results);

 		//-----------------------------Test 3-----------------------------
 		//----WARNING ON TEST 3---The third parameter can be true or false here , it doesn't matter cause it is one word
 		//Get all the rules that contain the given word givenWords = Arrays.asList("six");
-		results = JSGFGrammarParser.getRulesContainingWords("grammar.gram", givenWords, true);
+		results = JSGFGrammarParser.getRulesContainingWords(new File("grammar.gram"), givenWords, true);
 		printResults(givenWords, results);

-		//----------------------If the grammar is a resource inside the project-----------------------

-		//Example 1 -- The grammar is in the same resource package
-		//Get all the rules that contain any of these words try {
-			givenWords = Arrays.asList("how are you", "say hello");
-			results = JSGFGrammarParser.getRulesContainingWords(Paths.get(JSGFGrammarParserTester.class.getResource("grammar1.gram").toURI()).toAbsolutePath().toString(), givenWords,
-					false);
-			printResults(givenWords, results);
-		} catch (URISyntaxException e) {
-			e.printStackTrace();
-		}

-		//Example 2 -- The grammar is in the folder RESOURCES/grammars/grammar2.gram
-		//Get all the rules that contain any of these words try {
-			givenWords = Arrays.asList("six");
-			results = JSGFGrammarParser.getRulesContainingWords(Paths.get(JSGFGrammarParserTester.class.getResource("/grammars/grammar2.gram").toURI()).toAbsolutePath().toString(),
-					givenWords, true);
-			printResults(givenWords, results);
-		} catch (URISyntaxException e) {
-			e.printStackTrace();
-		}

 		////////////////////////////------------------EXAMPLES--------------///////////////////////////////////////
 	}